HACCLE: Metaprogramming for Secure Multi-Party Computation -- Extended Version: Compiler

-The annotated program is also equipped with a type system which ensures that information about private data cannot be leaked; this provides the first-layer guarantees that the programs can be successfully compiled by the later stages of the pipeline.
+The annotated program is also equipped with a type system, and ensures that information about private data cannot be leaked.
+This provides the first-layer guarantees that the programs can be successfully compiled by the later stages of the pipeline.
 Consider the statement \CODE{println(a)}, where $a$ is annotated as private data.
 The compiler will report a type error, as encrypted data is not understandable or meaningful to users.
-But the assignment \CODE{@sec(alice) val r = a} will not cause a type error, because the annotation indicates that the variable \CODE{r} stores encrypted data.
-While the type system at this stage does not make use of fine-grained ownership information, this information will be passed down through the pipeline.
+But the assignment \texttt{@sec(alice) val r = a} is permitted, as the annotation expresses that the variable \CODE{r} stores encrypted data.
+While the type system at this stage does not make use of fine-grained ownership information, this information will be passed down through the pipeline. \iftoggle{extend}{ See \appref{sec:syntax-harpoon} and \appref{sec:HarpoonTyping} for the details of Harpoon syntax and typing rules.}{See~\cite{haccle} for the details of Harpoon language.}